Lone Star Financing

 Does a HELOC replace my existing mortgage?

-No. A Texas HELOC is a second lien and does not replace your first mortgage.
-Your current loan, rate, and terms remain unchanged.
+No. A Texas HELOC is a second lien that works alongside your current mortgage, so your existing loan terms remain unchanged.

-Texas law limits total borrowing to 80% combined loan-to-value (CLTV), including your first mortgage and HELOC combined.
-Available credit depends on your home value and existing loan balance.
+Texas law generally limits total borrowing to 80% of your home’s appraised value, including your mortgage and HELOC combined.

-Can I get a HELOC on an investment property or second home?
+Can I get a HELOC on a second home or investment property?

-No. Texas HELOCs are permitted only on primary residences.
-Investment properties and second homes are not eligible under Texas home equity law.
+No. Texas HELOCs are only available on primary residences.

-During the draw period, payments are often interest-only based on the amount you’ve used.
-Once the repayment period begins, payments typically include principal and interest.
+During the draw period, payments are often interest-only based on the amount borrowed.
+Later, payments typically include principal and interest.

-Is a HELOC better than a Texas cash-out refinance?
+Is a HELOC better than a cash-out refinance?

 It depends on your goals.
-A HELOC offers flexibility and ongoing access, while a cash-out refinance provides a one-time lump sum with fixed payments.
-Lone Star Financing helps compare both options based on your situation.
+A HELOC offers flexible access to funds over time, while a cash-out refinance provides a lump sum with fixed mortgage payments.

 Still have questions?
-A quick review with a Lone Star Financing HELOC specialist can help clarify whether a Texas HELOC fits your goals.
+Lone Star Financing can help compare Texas HELOC and home equity options based on your financial goals.

 A Smarter Way to Access Home Equity in Texas